Your Feedback

 Energy Infrastructure

 A territorial map showing the distribution of the largest infrastructure projects of the fossil fuel sector in Latvia is shown in Figure 5.
-According to U.S. Energy Information Administration, primary energy production in Latvia accounts for 19.75% of total energy consumption in 2021 (Fig. 5).
+According to U.S. Energy Information Administration, primary energy production in Latvia accounts for 28.45% of total energy consumption in 2022 (Fig. 5).
 The Ventspils Nafta terminal is the leading non-freezing terminal of the free port of Ventspils, connected by a pipeline and a railway to Russia.
 The total capacity of the terminal for trans-shipment oil products to tankers by rail is 7 million tons per year.
 The total capacity of the tank farm is 1 195 000 m3, the maximum capacity of the tankers is 100 000 tons.
 Four tankers can be processed simultaneously [16].
 The trans-shipment capacity of fuel oil and diesel of the Ventspils terminal, owned by Ventbunkers, reaches 7 million tons, and the total capacity of the tank farm is 355 m3 [17].
 Ventspils also processes a variety of other energy cargo.
 At the terminal owned by JSC "Baltic Coal Terminal" it is possible to ship up to 6 million tons of coal annually.
 The company's project provides for the expansion of the terminal to 10.5 million tons per year [18].
 Peat, timber and biomass are transported to Ventpils by Ventplac Ltd [19].
 Since 2006, Russia has stopped supplying crude oil to Ventspils via the crude oil pipeline, and there is information about the suspension of deliveries via the petroleum products pipeline, which could seriously affect the cargo turnover of the Ventspils port.

 Map of fossil fuel in Latvia

 Figure 5.
-Basic infrastructural facilities of the fossil fuel sector in Latvia
+Basic infrastructural facilities of the fossil fuel sector in Latvia (click on the map to view a PDF version)

 The oil terminal in Liepaja processes an average of 26,000 metric tons of cargo per month and has a total capacity of 85,000 m3.